Sharmila Tagore's 75th Birthday Celebrations: Saif, Kareena & Taimur Take Her On A Tiger Safari

 All Things Bright

-Soha Ali Khan who was also a part of the celebrations, shared this picture on her Instagram story where one can seen a beautifully-lit dining table in the midst of a forest.
-One can also see a glimpse of Sharmila Tagore in this picture.
+Soha Ali Khan, who was also a part of the celebrations, shared this picture on her Instagram story where one can see a beautifully-lit dining table in the midst of a forest.
+One can also catch a glimpse of Sharmila Tagore in this picture.

 What A Sight!

-Sharmila Tagore's son-in-law and Soha Ali Khan's hubby Kunal Kemmu shared this click of a tiger which they spotted during the safari.
+Sharmila Tagore's son-in-law and Soha Ali Khan's hubby Kunal Kemmu, shared this click of a tiger which they spotted during the safari.

 Soha Ali Khan's Heartfelt Post For Sharmila Tagore